NEW YORK LOTTERY MISSION STATEMENT:

 The New York Lottery's sole mission is to earn revenue for education.
 Fundamentally, the Lottery is run as an entertainment business.
 A dedicated team of some 350 New York Lottery employees work with business partners and more than 17,000 retailers statewide to provide innovative, fun, and entertaining games for our customers.
 Games include drawings like Numbers, Mega Millions

 and some 35-50 scratch-off tickets.
-The Lottery's Video Lottery business includes the new Resorts World Casino New York City as well as casinos in Yonkers, Saratoga and six other locations statewide.
+The Lottery's Video Lottery business includes Resorts World Casino New York City as well as casinos in Yonkers, Saratoga and six other locations statewide.

 ABOUT THE NEW YORK LOTTERY

 The New York Lottery was enacted into the New York State Constitution by voters as a result of a referendum in 1966.
-The Lottery contributed $3.04 billion to help support education in New York State in fiscal year 2012-13 which is nearly 15 percent of total state education funding to local school districts.
-It continues to be North America's largest and most profitable Lottery, earning over $48.43 billion in education support statewide since its founding over 45 years ago.
+The Lottery contributed $3.11 billion to help support education in New York State in fiscal year 2014-15 which is 14 percent of total state education funding to local school districts.
+It continues to be North America's largest and most profitable Lottery, earning over $54.7 billion in education support statewide since its founding over 47 years ago.

 NEW YORK STATE GAMING COMMISSION MISSION STATEMENT